-To measure visuospatial prediction abilities, we implemented a task in which stimuli are not static but moving.
-To measure real time processing of speech, we collected data from English and Mandarin learners of Spanish at different levels of proficiency and from an L1 Spanish group using eye-tracking.
+To measure visuospatial prediction abilities, we implemented a task in which stimuli moved and participants guessed the timing of the trajectory.
+To measure real time processing of speech, we collected data from English and Mandarin learners of L2 Spanish at different levels of proficiency and from an L1 Spanish group using eye-tracking.
 Eye-tracking has been widely used as a tool to collect data about processing and language anticipation (e.g., Altmann & Kamide, 1999; Kamide, Altmann, & Haywood, 2003; Sagarra & Casillas, 2018).
 The tenses to be anticipated were the present and preterit tenses in Spanish.
 To measure verbal and visuospatial WM, we used the operation span task and the Corsi-block tapping test, respectively.
-In the operation span task, participants need to remember words while being distracted by mathematical additions and substractions.
+In the operation span task, participants need to remember words while being distracted by mathematical additions and subtractions.
 In the Corsi test, participants need to remember sequences of flashing squares.

 Previous studies revealed that L1 Spanish speakers, Mandarin and English advanced learners of Spanish and intermediate English speakers can generate predictions for tense using lexical stress in CVC syllables, especially when immersed in the L2 (???
-EXP), we therefore hypothesized that these groups would have no issues in this study either.
+EXP), these groups were therefore hypothesized to have no issues in this study either.
 In the L1 Spanish speakers, no relationship was expected between visuospatial anticipation and speech anticipation.
-Our reasoning is that the two modalities, auditory (speech) and visual, are two different for there to be any transfer, and thus the “potentially transferable” skills would be two specific to each domain (Ericsson & Charness, 1994; Gobet, 2015).
-Verbal WM is not expected to be associated either (???
+Our reasoning was that the two modalities, auditory (speech) and visual, are too different for there to be any transfer, and thus the “potentially transferable” skills would be too specific to each domain (Ericsson & Charness, 1994; Gobet, 2015).
+Verbal WM was not expected to be associated either (???
 EXP; Sagarra & Casillas, 2018), due to L1 speakers’ practice in generating the predictions overriding WM differences.
-Visuospatial WM is, for the same reason, not predicted to have any influence.
+Visuospatial WM was, for the same reason, not predicted to have any influence.
 No association between anticipation in the visuospatial domain and the speech domain was hypothesized in L2 speakers either, for the same reasons as in monolingual speakers.
-Therefore, it would not matter what the L1 or the L2 is, or the proficiency in the L2: increased abilities to anticipate movements in space through vision will not be associated with speech in any way.
-Following prevous findings about the relationship between verbal WM and anticipation abilities, verbal WM was not predicted to be associated with speech anticipation performance in L2 groups (???
+Therefore, it would not matter what the L1 or the L2 is, or the proficiency in the L2: increased abilities to anticipate movements in space through vision would not be associated with speech in any way.
+Following previous findings about the relationship between verbal WM and anticipation abilities, verbal WM was not predicted to be associated with speech anticipation performance in L2 groups (???
 EXP; Sagarra & Casillas, 2018).
 Were our predictions borne out, they would corroborate that far-transfer between domains is unlikely, especially when they are related to different modalities or perception mechanisms.
-These findings would thus support a domain-specific learning mechanism.
+These findings would thus support a domain-specific learning mechanism where highly specific skills pertain to the domain in which they developed, or at least to domains that are fed through the same perceptual channels.

-–>

 4. Methods